 But we have a problem in that the children of a gate depend on the input, and we can't let the structure of the circuit depend on the input (only on its size).
-However, following Problem 5 on HW#7, we can assume that the ATM is a one-look machine.
-(To be complete we would need to prove a lemma that we can enforce the one-look restriction preserving time or preserving alternations.)
+However, following Problem 5 on Spring 2003's HW#7, we can assume that the ATM is a one-look machine, that only queries its input tape once, at the end of the computation.
+(To be complete we would need to prove a lemma that we can enforce the one-look restriction preserving time or preserving alternations - I may or may not put this on HW#8.)

 What is the depth of the resulting circuit?
 It is equal to the running time of the ATM, assuming we make the circuit have fan-in two.
-This shows the NC^i part of this half of the theorem.
+This shows the \mathbf{NC}^i part of this half of the theorem, that the ATM with $O(\log n)$ space and $O(\log^i n)$ time can be simulated in \mathbf{NC}^1 .
+(Note that the circuit to simulate the ATM will be very uniform.)